somanath88/CS321_Project/README.md

 - [x] "Find Restaurants" implementation has been added, but requires some final touches to give it a more appealing appearance

+- [x] Grocery finder is done.
+We need to find a way to center the images.

 API KEY : 6514dc2a1dmsh2ad13bdb1c40ba5p1c95b1jsn9922c38c90fa